Corn silk: Pathology

 The moisture of freshly emerged corn silk sometimes attracts insects, which can cause silk clipping, which can interfere with kernel formation.

 Applications

-Corn silk contains a variety of pharmacologically-active compounds and as such is used in many types of folk medicine, including as a diuretic and as an inhibitor of melanin production.
+Corn silk contains a variety of pharmacologically active compounds and as such is used in many types of folk medicine, including as a diuretic and as an inhibitor of melanin production.

-In many studies, it is proven that corn silk has antioxidant and healthcare properties.
-Also, it acts as a diuretic agent that reduces hyperglycemia, antidepressant, and as an anti-fatigue agent.
+In many studies, corn silk has been claimed to have antioxidant and healthcare properties, as well as acting as a diuretic agent that reduces hyperglycemia and works as an antidepressant and anti-fatigue agent.
 Corn silk is also used in teas and supplements for treating urinary problems.
-The antioxidant and hematoprotective effect of corn silk protein hydrolysate have been experimentally demonstrated.
+Antioxidant and hematoprotective effects of corn silk protein hydrolysate have been found in vitro.
 Potential antioxidant peptides in the hydrolysate have also been identified.